TEALSK12/introduction-to-computer-science/lesson_42.md

     -   Point out and explain basic list operations blocks
         -   The "item," "add," and "delete" blocks will be most important.
 The "length" block will be useful as well.
         -   Point out that these blocks all take a list as an argument.
+        -   Share this visual representation of SNAP!
+Lists [] with your students.
+Consider posting it in your classroom so students can refer to throughout the unit.
 -   Activity
     -   Students should complete the "You Talkin' to Me?" activity individually or in pairs
         -   Encourage students to be creative with their word lists